cysouw/diathesis/text/c03_prepositions.md

 ### [ NA– | NAP ] Performative result

 A slightly different variant of a resultative constructions is found with various performative verbs that take a regular accusative \Next[a].
 As an alternative structure, these verbs also allow a construction with a preposition \Next[b].
 The meaning of such constructions is parallel to the previous resultatives, in that the performative verb causes the result "accusative is prepositional object" \Next[c].
-Such constructions were named quite aptly "Ergänzende Wirkung" all the way back in the influential educational grammatical work of Karl Ferdinand Becker (1833:81) almost 200 years ago.
+Such constructions were named quite aptly "Ergänzende Wirkung" all the way back in the influential educational grammatical work of Karl Ferdinand Becker [@becker1833: 81] almost 200 years ago.

 \ex.
  \a.
 Er macht die Aufgaben.
  \b.
-Er macht den Garten zu einer Wiese.
+Er macht die Wiese zu einem Garten.
  \c.
-Er macht etwas, und das Ergebnis ist: Der Garten ist eine Wiese.
+Er macht etwas, und das Ergebnis ist: Die Wiese ist ein Garten.

 **Attested Verbs**